 - Checking for: Plagiarism and Ethical standard

-- If the paper is deemed suitable for publication, assigning to the handling subject editor
+- If the paper is deemed suitable for publication, assign it to the handling subject editor

 - Send to at least two independent subject expert reviewers to assess the scientific quality of the paper